lshtm-genomics/omics-course/docs/advanced/phylogenetics.md

 # Phylogenetics
 The study of evolutionary relationships among biological entities

+!!!
+Warning
+    Be sure to use the `Phylogenetics` Codespace when initiating VM for this practical.

 ## Objectives
 By the end of this practical you should: